Hotel Management Trainee Resume Questions

 You may be a hard worker with a positive attitude and excellent people skills, but saying only that in a resume can make any hiring manager hit the snooze button.
 Don’t just tell potential employers that you’re friendly and motivated, but show them.
 Showcase your skills by listing them as accomplishments.
 If you’re great with people, talk about how you organized a school blood drive and convinced an unprecedented number of people to donate.
 If you’re a self-starter, describe an incident in your last position in which you initiated a system that simplified the reservations process.

 Unless you have 10 or more years of relevant experience, keep your document to a single page in length.
 If you have more than 10 years of experience, two pages is okay, but no more than that.
 Your resume should consist of a header, a list of qualifications, and a detailing of your experience and education.
 If you don’t have much experience, going over the one-page limit may make you appear disingenuous.
-Refer to this hotel management trainee resume sample for an idea of how to minimize content and increase impact.
+Refer to this hotel management trainee resume sample and our resume templates for an idea of how to minimize content and increase impact.